 Stay in touch with family and friends

-I come from Vietnam, so the time zone difference is quite a lot, 5 hours.
+I come from Vietnam, so the time zone difference is quite a lot, about 5 hours.
 However, I always try to arrange to call my parents and grandparents every weekend.
 The first is to update my life situation.
 The second is to make sure they stay healthy and happy.
 My father used to joke that he didn’t remember me.
-But every time I talk to my mother, I realize that my father goes to work, and always waits until every weekend to receive a call from me.
+But every time I talk to my mother, I realize that my father goes to work and always waits until the weekend to receive a call from me.

 As for friends, it seems simpler, we are young and we often spend more time with friends.
 Honestly, it’s because we’re young and no one goes to bed earlier than midnight.
 Therefore, the possibility that I can contact you is higher, every evening when I have finished studying.

 Cook your own traditional dishes at home

 In order not to experience the feeling of “craving for home rice,” check out how to cook Vietnamese dishes online or rely on regular conversations with your parents for tips or recipes, then cook for yourself any food you like.
 This is also an activity that helps you to improve yourself to be independent in life.

 Although I live in Finland, I also celebrate the Vietnamese traditional Lunar New Year.
 Not very lavish, but mainly to spend time with the people I love, Vietnamese friends who have shared many sad and happy stories with me since I came here.
 Although we were preparing for exams, some were giving presentations, some were a bit further away, we still gathered to do this New Year’s party.
 Since we are neither in the capital nor in a big city, these moments with the Vietnamese community are precious to us.

 You already have a lot of benefits when holding a Finnish residence card.
 Indeed, you can freely move to EU countries to travel, gain knowledge, and accumulate cultural beauties.